 The UK left the EU on 31 January and entered a transition period.
 During this period, which ends on 31 December 2020, it is business as usual for data protection.
 The GDPR will be retained in domestic law at the end of the transition period, but the UK will have the independence to keep the framework under review.
 This tool is for small and medium-sized businesses and organisations based in the UK who need to maintain the free flow of personal data into the UK from Europe, if the transition period ends without adequacy.

 In the vast majority of cases, this is best done by putting in place a contract between you and the sender on EU-approved terms, known as standard contractual clauses (SCCs).
-If the UK leaves the EU without a deal, you need to put the contract in place before that date.

 How can this tool help me?

 If you receive personal data into the UK from the EEA (the EU plus Iceland, Liechtenstein and Norway), the tool will help you:

 - decide whether standard contractual clauses (SCCs) can help you maintain the flow of data

 - select the right SCCs.

 Why do we need to use SCCs?

 If someone in the EEA sends personal data to someone else who is outside the EEA, they must comply with GDPR rules on international transfers of personal data.
 SCCs are one of a number of safeguards which can be used to comply, and the one most likely to be appropriate for small and medium-sized businesses.

 SCCs are standard sets of contractual terms and conditions which the sender and the receiver of the personal data both sign up to.
 They include contractual obligations which help to protect personal data when it leaves the EEA and the protection of GDPR.